LukeWu2020/java-school/docs/jvm/Generations.md

 Typically, some fraction of the surviving objects from the young generation are moved to the tenured generation during each minor collection.
-Eventually, the tenured generation will fill up and must be collected, resulting in a major collection, in which the entire heap is collected.
+Eventually, the tenured generation will fill up and must be collected, resulting in a `major collection`, in which the entire heap is collected.
 Major collections usually last much longer than minor collections because a significantly larger number of objects are involved.

 ## Default Arrangement of Generations
-`Please note that it shows the default arrangement of generations for all collectors with the exception of the Parallel Collector and G1 Collector`
+> Please note that it shows the default arrangement of generations for
+> all collectors with the exception of the Parallel Collector and G1
+> Collector.

 ![Default arrangement of generations](./arrangement_of_generations.png)